-7.2 Specifically, our servers are located in United Kingdom, and our third party service providers and partners operate in the UK and EU.
+7.2 Specifically, our servers are located in Europe and United Kingdom.
 This means that when we collect your personal information we may process it in any of these countries.

 7.3 However, we have taken appropriate safeguards to require that your personal information will remain protected in accordance with this Privacy Notice.